keymetrics/doc-pm2/en/runtime/guide/process-management.md

 ## Routine

-Once setup your process list, every day actions are done with the process name.
+Once setup your process list, every actions are done with the process name.

 ```bash
 # kill the process but keep it in the process list